ome/bioformats/docs/sphinx/about/index.rst

 --------------------

-Since Bio-Formats 5.1.3, Bio-Formats is decoupled from OMERO with its own release schedule than being updated whenever a new version of :products_plone:`OMERO <omero>` is released.
+Since Bio-Formats 5.1.3, Bio-Formats is decoupled from OMERO with its own release schedule rather than being updated whenever a new version of :products_plone:`OMERO <omero>` is released.
-This change allows in more frequent releases to get fixes out to the community faster.
+This change allows for more frequent releases to get fixes out to the community faster.
 See the :doc:`version history <whats-new>` for a list of changes in each release.